There’s no one size fits all when it comes to home loan deposits.

-A low deposit home loan allows you to purchase a property with a 5-10% deposit and borrow the rest.
+A low deposit home loan allows you to purchase a property with a 5-10 per cent deposit and borrow the rest.

 Although they impose some additional requirements, low deposit home loans have some key advantages, which include the following:

-- You can get into the market quicker
+- You can enter the property market sooner

 Guarantor and other deposit options

-A Guarantor Loan allows you to borrow up to 105% of the purchase price to include purchasing costs such as stamp duty, legal fees and bank fees.
+A Guarantor Loan allows you to borrow up to 105 per cent of the purchase price to include purchasing costs such as stamp duty, legal fees and bank fees.

 A guarantor could be a parent or close family member offering up some of the equity in their property to guarantee your deposit.

 The guarantor does not physically hand over the deposit to you; the lender will register a mortgage against the guarantor’s property or asset for the deposit.
-This can be up to 25% of the purchase price of your property.
+This can be up to 25 per cent of the purchase price of your property.